Teamial/Teamial/README.md

 </h1>

 ## 🐛 About me •ᴗ•
 #### My name is Teanna Cole and I'm a aspiring software developer from New York.
-I'm currently an undergraduate full-time student at Lehman College aiming to getting a internship or part-time position in Software Development!
+Currently pursuing a degree in Computer Science at Lehman College, I’ve built skills in software development, web design, and collaborative programming.
+I enjoy creating tools that enhance productivity and inclusivity so let’s connect and make something awesome together!
+I'm aiming to getting a internship or part-time position in Software Development.

 #### Fun Facts